aiXander/Realtime_PyAudio_FFT/README.md

 `pip install -r requirements.txt`

+You also might have to
-If you're having trouble installing PyAudio, you might want to `sudo apt install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0` (tested on Ubuntu)
+`sudo apt install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0` (tested on Ubuntu)

 I developped this code on my local machine --> it has not been properly tested on other setups..